Dane-zaa: History

 Prior to the 19th century, the Dane-zaa inhabited lands further east, near the Athabaska and Clearwater Rivers, and north to Lake Athabaska, as well as territory north of the upper Peace River (called Saaghii Naachii, meaning "big river," by them).
 Archaeological evidence at Charlie Lake Cave establishes that the area of Charlie Lake north of Fort St John has been continuously occupied for 10,500 years by varying cultures of indigenous peoples.

 In the late 18th century, European-Canadians opened the Peace River area to fur trading.
 Scot-Canadian explorer Alexander Mackenzie (explorer) established Rocky Mountain Fort at the mouth of the Moberly River in 1794.

 According to Dane-zaa oral history, the Peace River is named for the settling of a conflict between the Dane-zaa and the Cree.
 The Cree traditionally lived south and east of the Upper Peace River region.
 Due to their trade with settlers, they had guns and they pushed the Dane-zaa northwest in the late 18th century.
 A peace treaty, negotiated in the late 1700s or early 1800s, stated that the Cree would live south of the Peace River, and the Dane-zaa north.
 The Peace River, before and after its new name, marked a boundary zone, where groups met for trade, celebration, and settling of disputes.

 A post journal of 1799–1800 mentions people trading at the post who can be identified as the ancestors of members of the former Fort St John Band, now the Doig River and Blueberry River First Nations.
-Doing oral history confirms that the ancestors of present Dane-zaa families were in the upper Peace River area prior to the first contact by Alexander Mackenzie in 1793.
+Doig oral history confirms that the ancestors of present Dane-zaa families were in the upper Peace River area prior to the first contact by Alexander Mackenzie in 1793.
 Traders provisioned their expeditions with bison meat and grease provided by the Dane-zaa in their hunting on the rich prairies of the upper Peace River area.
 By the time the Hudson's Bay Company took over the North West Company in 1823, bison were scarce.

 Traditionally, Dane-zaa has followed the teachings and songs of Dreamers, who first predicted the coming of the Europeans.
 The last Dreamer, Charlie Yahey, died in 1976.

 The Dane-zaa of Fort St John took an adhesion to Treaty 8 in 1900.
 Today they continue to have a strong cultural and economic presence in the North Peace area.

 In collaboration with the elders of the Doig River First Nation, Robin and Jillian Ridington wrote Where Happiness Dwells: A History of the Dane-zaa First Nations, which was published by UBC Press in 2013.
 It features the oral history of the Dane-zaa from pre-history to the present day.